Hubert Girault: Academic career

 Hubert Girault earned his engineering diploma in chemical engineering from the Grenoble Institute of Technology in 1979.
 Three years after that, in 1982, he completed his PhD thesis, entitled "Interfacial studies using drop image-processing techniques", at the University of Southampton, England.
 From 1982 to 1985, he worked as a post-doctoral researcher at the University of Southampton, before becoming a lecturer in physical chemistry at the University of Edinburgh.
-In 1992, he became a professor of physical chemistry at the École Polytechnique Fédérale de Lausanne (EPFL), where he continues to teach today.
+In 1992, he became a professor of physical chemistry at the École Polytechnique Fédérale de Lausanne (EPFL) till 2022.
 He is also the founder and director of the Laboratoire d'Electrochimie Physique et Analytique.
 He has served twice as chairman of the Department of Chemistry, now called Institute of Chemical and Engineering Science (ISIC) for the periods 1995-1997 and 2004–2008.
 He has also served twice as head of the Chemistry Teaching Commission in charge of chemistry and chemical engineering education at EPFL, now called Section of Chemistry and Chemical Engineering for the period 1997–1999 and 2001–2004.